aosmith16-testing/pull-practice/README.md

-# pull-practice
+# Practicing pull requests

-Practice pull requests on another repo (this one)
+Use this repo to have my other self practice pull requestions.